-The 11.5% rate increase follows a scheme of hikes throughout all but two times over - next page, please - nearly three decades.
+The 18.5% rate increase follows a scheme of hikes throughout all but two times over nearly three decades.
 This occurs because current water system funding scheme fails to recognize the essential linkage between property taxes, which once subsidized much of the water and sewer system, and these water use taxes.
 The shift towards full funding of the water and sewer system through the water rates did not result in any corresponding property tax reduction.
 Rising property tax bills and water use taxes represent significant costs to property owners.
 Mayor Bloomberg's property tax rebate for homeowners reflects knowledge of the upset that New Yorkers express at these regressive taxes; both impact New Yorkers who can least afford any increases.
 City Hall continues to ask homeowners and renters to pay more for the same services whose rising prices have yet to be justified by the Water Board.
 View this proposed increase in context as one in a series of continuing increases; since metering began in the 1980's, the cost of New Yorkers' water increased more than four-fold.
-(450%).
+(465%).
+This hike puts New Yorkers on the verge of a 500% hike since metering started.
+[Please see chart, page 4.]